-"The bottom line is, from the patient and family standpoint, we want to allow them to choose hospice-type care, which is really comprehensive compassionate care that is known as hospice, from the time of the diagnosis of a life-threatening condition, even when there is hope for a cure, through bereavement follow-up if a cure is not obtained," says Anne Armstrong-Dailey.
-Armstrong-Dailey is the director of the Alexandria, VA-based Children’s Hospice International (CHI), the organization in charge of administering the projects and distributing the funds.
+"The bottom line is, from the patient and family standpoint, we want to allow them to choose hospice-type care, which is really comprehensive, compassionate care that is known as hospice, from the time of the diagnosis of a life-threatening condition — even when there is hope for a cure — through bereavement follow-up if a cure is not obtained," says Anne Armstrong-Dailey.
+She is the director of the Alexandria, VA-based Children’s Hospice International (CHI), the organization in charge of administering the projects and distributing the funds.

 Last year, CHI received congressional funding for the first five demonstration projects of its Program for All-inclusive Care for Children (PACC).
-The PACC programs develop and coordinate comprehensive systems of care that allow seriously ill children and their families to have access to palliative pain management, supportive counseling and, in some cases, home health and hospice services even while curative treatment is pursued, says Daily.
+The PACC programs develop and coordinate comprehensive systems of care that allow seriously ill children and their families to have access to palliative pain management, supportive counseling, and, in some cases, home health and hospice services, even while curative treatment is pursued, says Armstrong-Dailey.
 This year, the program received an additional $885,000 from Congress, which will allow CHI to continue funding the existing five projects and start a sixth demonstration project in another state.

 Although advocates urge providers to see palliative care as part of the overall care plan for all patients, including adults, this inclusive approach is especially important for children, says Cynda Rushton, DNSc, RN, FAAN, clinical nurse specialist in ethics at Johns Hopkins Children’s Center in Baltimore.
 "Part of the problem with children is that sometimes their disease trajectories have been unpredictable," she explains.
 "Children who we think are not going to survive — they do.
 Then, you are sort of on this roller coaster of trying to figure out what the outcome will be."